 Introduction

 Sexuality and intimacy can be defined as the opportunity to explore access to satisfying intimate relationships (de Jager & McCann, 2017) and engage in sexual expression, eroticism and pleasure (Gascoyne, Hughes, McCann, & Quinn, 2016; WHO, 2015).
 Intimate relationships are crucial to individual quality of life (Tierney, 2008).
 Policymakers argue that the population should be free to make relationship choices without stigma or prejudice, regardless of disability or illness (Department of Health, 2013).
-Sexual health policy states that from a human rights perspective, every individual is entitled to access to information and services to promote sexual health (WHO, 2015).
+Sexual health policy states that from a human rights perspective, every individual is entitled to access to information and services that promote sexual health (WHO, 2015).
 However, the sexual and intimate relationship needs of service-users are rarely addressed in mental health services (McCann, 2010a).

-Sexuality and intimate relationship in mental health has only recently become an area of interest for researchers (Gascoyne, Hughes, McCann, & Quinn, 2016).
-Some research into more common mental health difficulties has emerged, exploring specific sexual and relationship challenges such as the impact of depression on couple interactions (Sharabi, Delaney, & Knobloch, 2016) and sexual dysfunction as a result of anxiety in women (van Minnen & Kampman, 2000).
-However, by comparison, the sexual and relationship opportunities for people with psychosis has been overlooked (Kelly & Conley, 2004; Östman & Bjorkman, 2013), and only recently has it emerged that there may be significant barriers to relationships, sexuality and intimacy for individuals with psychosis (Boucher, Groleau, & Whitley, 2016).
+Sexuality, intimate relationships and mental health has only recently become an area of interest for researchers (Gascoyne, Hughes, McCann, & Quinn, 2016).
+Some research has explored more common mental health difficulties and sexual and relationship challenges, such as the impact of depression on couple interactions (Sharabi, Delaney, & Knobloch, 2016) and sexual dysfunction as a result of anxiety in women (van Minnen & Kampman, 2000).
+By comparison, the sexual and relationship opportunities for people with psychosis has been overlooked (Kelly & Conley, 2004; Östman & Bjorkman, 2013).
+Only recently has it emerged that there may be significant barriers to relationships, sexuality and intimacy for individuals with psychosis (Boucher, Groleau, & Whitley, 2016).

 Stigma and prejudice increase the risk that the relationship needs of people with psychosis are marginalised (McCann, 2003), as stereotypes portray individuals with mental health difficulties as engaged in risky or deviant sexual behaviour (Buckley, Robben, Friedman, & Hyde, 1999).
 Those experiencing psychosis have often survived sexual abuse or trauma, and the emotional consequences of these experiences can prevent people from accessing support (McCann, 2010b).
 The personal burden of low self-confidence, low self-esteem and lack of self-care often reduce the likelihood that they will seek help with sexual issues (Quinn & Happell, 2012b).

-Anti-psychotic medication is often prescribed as a first-line treatment for psychosis (National Institute for Health and Care Excellence [NICE], 2014) and can provide relief from distressing symptoms (e.g. Leucht, Corves, Arbter, Engel, & Davis, 2009), yet they have well-documented adverse physiological side-effects that affect sexual functioning (Baggaley, 2008).
-Such experiences can be psychologically traumatising, negatively affecting one’s self-image (Southall, 2017), yet mental health professionals rarely assess their impact with service-users (Gascoyne, Hughes, McCann, & Quinn, 2016).
+Anti-psychotic medications are often prescribed as a first-line treatment for psychosis (National Institute for Health and Care Excellence [NICE], 2014) and can provide relief from distressing symptoms (e.g. Leucht, Corves, Arbter, Engel, & Davis, 2009).
+However, such medication has well-documented adverse physiological side-effects that affect sexual functioning (Baggaley, 2008).
+Such experiences can be psychologically traumatising, negatively affecting one’s self-image (Southall, 2017), yet mental health professionals rarely assess this impact with service-users (Gascoyne, Hughes, McCann, & Quinn, 2016).